bruceMug/airquality_recommender/README.md

 Detailed information about the project can be found in the [notebook](https://colab.research.google.com/drive/1iKuH7mPeid2bq7V7U4c9Dx2HGGyloOtS?usp=sharing).

+**Warning:** The project is still in development and the user interface is not yet complete..
+We aimed at getting a prediction first.

 ## Contact
 Created by Bruce Mugizi - [@bruceMug](https://twitter/brucemug) - [mugizi@duck.com](mugizi@duck.com) - feel free to contact me!